 Scrivener Gets You Ready to Publish

-Once it is ready to go, Scrivener will allow you to compile the book in a way you like.
+Once the final draft is ready to go, Scrivener will allow you to compile the book in a way you like.
 Depending on the market you want to target, there will be three export options:

 - A universal formatting option